grainstackdev/clipper/readme.md

 3. In your `.env`, change the value of `MKV_FOLDER` to what you have in OBS.

 ### Stream Deck
-1. Add the System>Open action to the grid.
+1. Add the System>Open (rocket icon) action to the grid.
-2. Click on the file selector for "App / File" (rocket icon).
+2. Click on the file selector for "App / File".
 3. Select one of the `clip-x-min.js` files.

 ### FFMPEG